 Over the past 10 years, the STAC Scholarship Fund has made approximately $375,000 in charitable donations and scholarship awards - all thanks to the generosity of STAC members, sponsors and friends.
 Fundraising activities include an annual Poker Tournament, a Silent Auction held during the Mid-Winter Meeting and occasional raffles.
 Donations can also be made online.

 Interested in applying for the STAC Fund Scholarship?
-Applications were accepted through June 10, 2016 for the 2016/ 2017 academic school year.
+Applications for the 2017/ 2018 academic school year are being accepted now through June 16, 2017

 Over the past 10 years, the STAC Scholarship Fund has made approximately $375,000 in charitable donations and scholarship awards - all thanks to the generosity of STAC members, sponsors and friends.
 Fundraising activities include an annual Poker Tournament, a Silent Auction held during the Mid-Winter Meeting and occasional raffles.
 Donations can also be made online.

 Interested in applying for the STAC Fund Scholarship?
-Applications were accepted through June 10, 2016 for the 2016/ 2017 academic school year.
+Applications for the 2017/ 2018 academic school year are being accepted now through June 16, 2017

 Natalie KnoepflI will be attending school at Miami University in the Farmers School of Business.
 I intend to major in marketing with a minor in entrepreneurship and possibly graphic design.
 While at school I plan on interning for companies in order to gain experience for when I graduate.
 Once I do, I plan on getting a job for a company in some sort of marketing position.
 I believe that my minor in graphic design will allow me to expand my skills in order to be more successful in marketing.
 Later on, I want to open my own business, using my knowledge from working with another company and minoring in entrepreneurship.
 I also plan to study abroad at some point during my college career, and I believe that this will not only be an exciting new experience, but will open my mind to different views and ideas from people and companies from around the world, that will allow me to bring new ideas to the table as a marketing manager and entrepreneur.